Admission requirements

 Applying for a language test exemption

-If you are not a national of one of the countries mentioned above but consider yourself a native English speaker, you may apply for an exemption from the language test.
-However, please note that an exemption is not guaranteed.
+If you are not a national of one of the English-speaking countries listed above but consider yourself a native English speaker, you may apply for an exemption from the English language test as part of your application package.
+Please note that an exemption is not guaranteed.

-Additionally, applicants with a bachelor's degree in English language and/or English literature from a non-English speaking country are still required to submit an English language test.
+Applicants who hold a bachelor’s degree in English language and/or English literature from a non-English-speaking country are still required to submit an English language test.

-1. A Language Test Exemption Letter: In this letter, you must state your reasons for applying for a waiver of the English language test.
-The request should explicitly describe the reasons why you should be regarded as native speaker.
+A letter explaining your reasons for requesting a waiver of the English language test.
+The letter should clearly explain why you should be considered a native English speaker.

-• Other relevant documentation of your English skills
+• Other relevant documentation demonstrating your English language proficiency.

 At least 3 months of journalistic experience